The punk part of Johnny Anderson's Autobiography

 [Copyright © Johnny Anderson.
 TX 636 995 Washington DC.
 1995]

 I moved about a mile away from my grandmothers.
-Aside from the five weeks that I resided in my mother’s new home, I’d basically lived my whole life thus far within a one-mile square radius.
+Aside from the five weeks that I resided in my mother’s new home, I’d basically lived my whole life thus far, within a one-mile square radius.

 By the time I moved I’d been dating Helen for a quite a while.
-She was a good friend of mine from school and she was also into the punk scene (but she liked a lot of Goth too).
+She was a good friend of mine from school and she was also into the punk scene, but she liked a lot of Goth too.
 She was two years younger than me but we got on great.
 Helen lived in Eastwood, Essex, which was about a mile away from my uncle’s home.
-Where she resided was about the same distance (from my grandmothers) as what my school had been actually.
+Where she resided was about the same distance from my grandmothers as what my school had been actually.
 So it didn’t take me too long to get there on my motorbike.
 She had the most amazing parents called Alan and Carole.
 They were so giving and friendly and I never felt unwelcome.
 Her brother, Matt was about four at the time and he was really cool too.

-On the day of the move, Saturday, April 14th, 1984 my girlfriend, Helen, and some of her friends helped me transition to my new abode.
+On the day of the move, Saturday, April 14th, 1984 my girlfriend and some of her friends helped me transition to my new abode.
 They even offered to clean the bedsit for me as well.
 It was a good start to a life that only got better from this point on.

 A bedsit is England is quite common.
 It’s a self contained room within a house.
 More often than not there are other bedsits within the same building.
 In some cases there’s an electric oven within the room but I mainly came across communal kitchens in the many that I visited.
 In my case the landlord lived on the property but most of the time they resided elsewhere.

 By now, my attire was one of the most noticeable in town.
-I wore a ‘1977 Sex Pistols cheesecloth Destroy shirt.’
+I wore a 1977 Sex Pistols cheesecloth Destroy shirt.
 My dirty red tartan bondage trousers were stained with patchouli oil and led down to my fourteen-hole Dr. Marten boots.
-(I had to pour a small bottle of this scent over my clothes every other week because they were never washed.)
+I had to pour a small bottle of this scent over my clothes every other week because they were never washed.

 Chains that wrapped around the soles held on my leather and metal bootstraps.
 I hung tatters of dirty rags from my waist.
-The special addition was my ‘bum flap,’ which was a loose piece of tartan material that covered my rear and this was attached with dog clips and chains.
+The special addition was my bum flap, which was a loose piece of tartan material that covered my rear and this was attached with dog clips and chains.

 My new bedsit was a couple of blocks away from our very own radioactive beach.
 It was a small room, but I made it special.
 I plastered every wall and the whole bay window with posters and photographs creating a huge collage of unfolded faces that stared blankly into the room.
 I made sure that images of the Sex Pistols dominated the visual experience, as they were the original U.K. punk band that started in London in 1975.

 Many of the occupants to this house were even viler than me, washing less frequently.
-My room was next to the communal bathroom used by seven residents and their guests.
+My living quarters was next to the communal bathroom used by seven residents and their guests.
 The stink seeped into my room continually, but for me it was just another detail that confirmed my initiation into the irreverence of anarchistic rebellion.
 To me, independence meant constant companionship, middle of the night tripping with friends crowded into my smoky room, and life without hassle.

 The only threat to my peace of mind was my landlord, who periodically flew to the front door sporting an axe.
 This was how he unleashed his true psychopathic tendencies.
 Unfortunately, his targets were my poor friends whose only crime was in not knowing that I had a separate doorbell.
 Often, into the early hours, my floor would bring me the sounds rising from the apartment below that my landlord shared with his wife.
 I would hear pots and pans fly from one side of the room to the other, sometimes missing a wall and breaking the glass that was part of the door.